 University of Newcastle upon Tyne, 1996

-In February 2002, a Harvard School of Public Health study was published in the Journal of Trauma.(1) According to the Violence Policy Center's (VPC) interpretation of that study, "The elevated rate of violent death among children in high gun ownership states cannot be explained by differences in state levels of poverty, education, or urbanization."(2) [Emphasis added.]
+Enters the VPC, citing a Harvard School of Public Health study published in the February 2002 issue of the Journal of Trauma.(5) According to the VPC’s interpretation of that study, “The elevated rate of violent death among children in high gun ownership states cannot be explained by differences in state levels of poverty, education, or urbanization.”(6)

 The authors of the study did not put it quite so bluntly; they knew better.
-Yet, according to the abstract of the study, they asserted:
+Yet, according to the abstract of the study, they assert:

-"A statistically significant association exists between gun availability and the rates of unintentional firearm deaths, homicides, and suicides.
-The elevated rates of suicide and homicide among children living in states with more guns is not entirely explained by a state's poverty, education, or urbanization and is driven by lethal firearm violence, not by lethal nonfirearm violence."(1) [Emphasis added.]
+“A statistically significant association exists between gun availability and the rates of unintentional firearm deaths, homicides, and suicides.
+The elevated rates of suicide and homicide among children living in states with more guns is not entirely explained by a state’s poverty, education, or urbanization and is driven by lethal firearm violence, not by lethal nonfirearm violence.”(5)

 Thus, perhaps, we should analyze further the meaning of the words “not entirely.”
 What follows is a preliminary critique of the study while the primary, raw data is requested from the authors for further analysis.